 You can make this mushroom ragu with simple and affordable ingredients such as mushroom, olive oil, onion, celery, carrot, rosemary, tomato paste, salt, and pepper.

-This pasta has become our go-to quick dinner sauce when we feel like eating an earthy and flavorful pasta dish.
+This pasta sauce has become our go-to quick dinner sauce for an easy pasta recipe.

 11. Mushroom Alfredo